 The most common ore minerals are carnotite and a fine-grained, vanadium-bearing micaceous mineral.
-Carnotite $(K_2(UO_2)2(VO_4)2 \cdot 3H_2O)$, is a yellow, fine-grained, earthy or powdery material.
-Tyuyamunite $(Ca(UO_2)2(VO_4)2 \cdot nH_2O)$, the calcium analogue of carnotite, is also present and is nearly indistinguishable from carnotite.
+Carnotite $(K_2(UO_2)2(VO_4)2, 3H_2O)$, is a yellow, fine-grained earthy or powdery mineral.
+Tyuyamunite $(Ca(UO_2)2(VO_4)2, nH_2O)$, the calcium analogue of carnotite, is also present and is nearly indistinguishable from carnotite.
 The micaceous vanadium mineral, which formerly was thought to be roscoelite, is now considered to be related to the nontronite or montmorillonite group of clay minerals.
 It forms aggregates of minute flakes coating or partly replacing sand grains and filling pore spaces in the sandstone.
 It colors the rock gray.
-Other vanadium ore minerals present are montroseite $(nFeO, nV_2O_4, nV_2O_3, nH_2O)$, corvusite $(V_2O_4, 6V_2O_5, nH_2O)$, and hewettite $(CaO, 3V_2O_5, 9H_2O)$.
+Other vanadium ore minerals present are montroseite $(nFeO \cdot nV_2O_4 \cdot nV_2O_3 \cdot nH_2O)$, corvusite $(V_2O_4 \cdot 6V_2O_5 \cdot nH_2O)$, and hewettite (CaO. $3V_2O_5 \cdot 9H_2O)$.
 Corvusite and montroseite occur together, forming compact masses of bluish-black ore, whereas hewettite commonly forms stringers and veinlets along joints and fractures.
 Recent deeper drilling and mining in the Plateau have indicated that below the zone of oxidation black oxides of uranium and vanadium, accompanied by pyrite and perhaps other sulfides, are more abundant, and uranyl vanadates are scarce or absent.